 Name: Oneida Riddle

 A valid CSV entry would be:

 To import the data, use the Import from CSV button.
 After choosing a file, you will see the CSV mapping window.
-If everything looks correctly, you may continue by clicking the Import button.
+If everything looks correct, you can continue by clicking the Import button.
 In the case any mailbox failed to be imported, the program will display all necessary information.

 Learn more about creating forest trusts in Windows Server 2008 and newer.

-To select a source server, expand the Target server drop-down list and choose a desired entry (Fig. 5.).
+To select a source server, expand the Target server drop-down list and choose the desired entry (Fig. 5.).
 Click Next to proceed.